-EMDR Therapy with a Certified EMDR Specialist
+EMDR Therapy with a Certified EMDR Therapist

 What is EMDR Therapy?

-How EMDR Works
+How does EMDR Work?

 How EMDR is Practiced Here

-Our EMDR Formats
+EMDR Formats Offered

 EMDR can be delivered in different ways depending on your goals, availability, and the level of support you need.
 In this practice, EMDR is offered across four formats: